$220 worth of products for $180 + FREE Shipping ##

 Cast, flick, retrieve (BB) – a great technique when drifting over a midwater lump or drifting over shallow reef/rubble, just match the water depth to an appropriately weighted jig.
 Cast the jig away from the boat, let it sink to the bottom, then flick it forward with a flick of the rod, wind up the slack as you drop the rod and repeat, the hit normally coming on the pause/drop when you wind up the slack.

-Jigging (BB, NB) – the bucktail or long nylon tail is designed to pulse behind the jig as it is jigged.
+Jigging (BB, HHB) – the bucktail is designed to pulse behind the jig as it is jigged.
 Try and use the lightest jig possible (within reason), if necessary cast the jig forward of the direction you’re drifting, strip line quickly and then bounce the jig just off the bottom as you drift over it.
 Once the jig is trailing behind the boat at a 20 degree angle, crank it back up and repeat the process.

 We Also Recommend